SiegFriedrich/Vue3TSDemo/README.md

 > sudo npm install -g typescript@latest

-### In real produce environment we need to run lint

-### and write jest to retrieve the coverage

-### In Api.ts file cannot export more than 1 default function

-### Failed to resolve component: Record
+#### Failed to resolve component: Record ?

-This error message means we lose to import the relative components when we use
+> This error message means we lose to import the relative components when we use

+#### What's ERROR STATUS 400 401 403 503 ?

+> Error code 400 indicates a client-side error, error code 401 indicates an authentication error, error code 500 indicates a server-side error, and error code 503 indicates a temporary server overload or maintenance.

+# PAY MORE ATTENTION

+- In real produce environment we need to run lint and write jest to retrieve the coverage

+- In Api.ts file cannot export more than 1 default function

+# SOMETHING NEED TO KNOW

+- USING POSTMAN TO IMITATE/MOCK A VIRTUAL SERVER